samiralam/rules-compendium/docs/phb/3-character-classes/wizard.md

 ### Level 1: Spellcasting

 As a student of arcane magic, you have learned to cast spells.
 See [chapter 7](/sources/dnd/phb-2024/spells/) for the rules on spellcasting.
-The information below details how you use those rules with Wizard spells, which appear in the Wizard spell list later in the class’s description.
+The information below details how you use those rules with Wizard spells, which appear in the Wizard spell list later in the class's description.

 ***Cantrips.*** You know three Wizard cantrips of your choice.
 [Light](/spells/2618996-light), [Mage Hand](/spells/2619008-mage-hand), and [Ray of Frost](/spells/2618930-ray-of-frost) are recommended.
 Whenever you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), you can replace one of your cantrips from this feature with another Wizard cantrip of your choice.

 When you reach Wizard levels 4 and 10, you learn another Wizard cantrip of your choice, as shown in the Cantrips column of the [Wizard Features table](#WizardFeatures).

 ***Spellbook.*** Your wizardly apprenticeship culminated in the creation of a unique book: your spellbook.
 It is a Tiny object that weighs 3 pounds, contains 100 pages, and can be read only by you or someone casting [Identify](/spells/2619180-identify).
-You determine the book’s appearance and materials, such as a gilt-edged tome or a collection of vellum bound with twine.
+You determine the book's appearance and materials, such as a gilt-edged tome or a collection of vellum bound with twine.

 The book contains the level 1+ spells you know.
 It starts with six level 1 Wizard spells of your choice.
 [Detect Magic](/spells/2619097-detect-magic), [Feather Fall](/spells/2618874-feather-fall), [Mage Armor](/spells/2619006-mage-armor), [Magic Missile](/spells/2619022-magic-missile), [Sleep](/spells/2619064-sleep), and [Thunderwave](/spells/2619184-thunderwave) are recommended.